ryyppy/flow-guide/README.md

 will dive into some examples of how we can leverage types to make our JavaScript code more predictable and even maybe more robust.

-# How to set up your Flow typed Project
+# How to set up your Flowtyped Project

 We assume that you are using following toolchain: